Skip to content

 Finally, install Font Awesome Pro with the Iconoclast CLI:

-iconoclast setup # (1)!
+iconoclast install # (1)!

 1. Tip